PerformanC/PerforVNMaker/README.md

 ## Code generation vs Engine

-Engines are always in our lives, and while they're the most used option, for us, PerformanC, they're not the best option.

-Engines don't create/convert code to native code, they interpret the code, causing a huge overhead, and making the code slower.

-Another reason is that we don't get full control of the code, since we're using an engine, and we can't modify the code as we want.

-PerforVNMaker simply generates native code, it's faster than engines, and it's easier to modify the code, and way lighter.
+Engines are everywhere, used by everyone, but why we don't use them?

+While they allow the creation of cross-platform applications with extreme ease, they have some problems, such as performance.

+PerforVNM is focused on not having space for competitors in terms of performance, and for us to reach that goal, we must make the codes as native as possible, and engines don't allow that.

+We know that engines are easier to use, but we're working on making PerforVNM as easy to use as engines, and we're working on making PerforVNM as powerful as engines (in terms of creating VN apps).

 ## Support

-If you need help with anything, you can ask for help on [our Discord server](https://discord.gg/uPveNfTuCJ), and we will help you with anything you need.
+We want our users to have the best experience possible using our software, so if you have any problem or question, you can contact us on [our Discord server](https://discord.gg/uPveNfTuCJ), and we will help you with anything you need.

-We're cool people, feel free to join us if you only want to talk.
+Feel free to join if you want someone to talk to, or if you want to help us with the project.

 ## Feedback

-In all sincerity we can have, your feedback is very important to us, so if you have any feedback, you can contact us on [our Discord server](https://discord.gg/uPveNfTuCJ), and we *will* listen to your feedback.
+We're made by the community, and we want to make the community happy, so we want to hear your feedback, and we want to hear your feature requests and even your complaints.

+Please honor us with your feedback, and we will honor you with our best work.

+So, feel free to join [our Discord server](https://discord.gg/uPveNfTuCJ) to create a post in `#feedback`.

 ## Contribute to the project

-This project is only made by one person, so if you want to contribute, you can do it by making a pull request, and if you want to work on the project, you can contact me on Discord: @pedro.js
+This project is made by few people, so if you want to contribute, you can do it by making a pull request, and if you want to work on the project, you can contact me on Discord: @pedro.js

 ## License

 PeforVNM is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.

 If you wish to use some part of the source code, you must contact us first, and if we agree, you can use the source code, but you must give us credit for the source code you use.

+OBS: The generated code is not affected by the license above unless taken to be used for another code generator, transpiler or engine.